SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 ## Collecting Logs and Metrics for Jenkins

-This section provides instructions for configuring log and metric collection for the Sumo Logic App for Jenkins, which includes the following tasks:
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Jenkins.

-1. Configure a Collector
-2. Configure HTTP Logs and Metric source
-3. Install Jenkins Plugin
-4. Configure Jenkins Plugin
-5. Optional - Advanced Configuration

 Sumo Logic Jenkins plugin is compatible with Jenkins version 2.60.1 and above.
 For more information refer [Sumo Logic Jenkins Plugin WIKI](https://plugins.jenkins.io/sumologic-publisher) page.